Open Public Records Act (OPRA)

 The Municipal Clerk is the Custodian of Records and each Department Head has been designated as a Deputy Custodian.
 Documents, other than immediate access records, will be provided or denied, within (7) business days.
 The Public has the right to appeal or mediate all decisions.
 Individuals can inspect, examine, or ask for copies during Marlboro Township's regular business hours: Monday through Thursday 8:30 AM - 4:30 PM

-All requests must be in writing and completed on an appropriate form given to the appropriate Custodian or Deputy.
-Forms may be obtained at the Municipal Clerk's office during normal business hours or may be obtained online.
-Completed forms can be faxed (732-972-6928), hand-delivered, e-mailed () or mailed to the Municipal Clerk.
-Records requests cannot be made by telephone.
+Records requests cannot be made by telephone and requests must be completed online.
 This does not apply to Immediate Access Records which are normally given to the public.
 Immediate Access requests should be entered into Department Logs.
 All records inspected or copied must be privacy redacted prior to delivery.

 Can I Request Information Anonymously?